 We entered into a \$300.0 million senior secured credit facility, comprised of a \$200.0 million term loan and a revolving credit facility of \$100.0 million, with a syndicate of financial institutions as lenders in July 2006.
 The term loan matures on July 21, 2013 and the revolving credit facility is available until July 21, 2012.
 The term loan bears interest at LIBOR plus a margin of 1.5%, or the base rate, which represents the prime rate offered by major U.S. banks, plus a margin of 0.50%.
 The revolving credit facility bears interest at LIBOR plus a margin of 1.25%, or the base rate, which represents the prime rate offered by major U.S. banks, plus a margin of 0.25%.
 In March 2007, we made a prepayment of \$29.5 million on our term loan borrowings.
 In September 2007, the credit agreement was amended increasing the revolving credit facility by \$150.0 million to fund the increase in our share repurchase program discussed below.
 During 2007, we borrowed an aggregate amount of \$293.7 million under the revolving credit facility to fund our share repurchase program and paid \$85.0 million of the revolving credit facility.
 During the first quarter of 2008, we paid \$30.0 million of the revolving credit facility.
-During the second quarter of 2008, we borrowed an aggregate amount of \$40.0 million and paid \$28.0 million of the revolving credit facility.
-During the third quarter of 2008, we paid \$45.0 million of the revolving credit facility, and in September 2008, we borrowed an aggregate amount of \$10.0 million under the revolving credit facility.
-During the fourth quarter of 2008, the Company borrowed an additional \$68.0 million under the revolving credit facility to fund its share repurchase program and paid \$46.0 million of the revolving credit facility.
+During the first quarter of 2008, we paid \$40.0 million of the revolving credit facility.
+During the fourth quarter of 2008, we paid \$40.0 million of the revolving credit facility.
+During the fourth quarter of 2008, the Company borrowed an additional \$68.0 million under the revolving credit facility.
+During the fourth quarter of 2008, the Company borrowed an additional \$68.0 million under the revolving credit facility.